Travel

 This town in the Charlevoix region of Quebec is known for its vibrant artistic and cultural scene.
 Soak up the good vibes in the main downtown or enjoy the lush scenery of the area.

-Just 100 km from Montreal, this picturesque Eastern Township village was voted as one of the prettiest towns in Quebec by L’Actualité Magazine.
-Take a step back in time as you wander through the old town.
+Just 100 km from Montreal, Quebec's Eastern Townships is made up of 16 quaint towns and villages.
+Take a step back in time as you wander through the old towns and admire the stunning fall foliage.

 10. Lunenburg, N.S.